Tropical cyclones in 2021: February

 February was slightly above-average, featuring eleven systems, of which five were named.
 One system was unofficial and another was subtropical.
 In the Australian region, two tropical lows formed on February 6 and 18 respectively.
 Cyclone Marian formed on February 23 and rapidly intensified, reaching Category 3-equivalent strength on February 28 with Niran following on February 27 and reaching Category 5 strength on both the Australian scale and the Saffir–Simpson scale, bringing impacts to Queensland and New Caledonia.
 In the South Pacific, a tropical depression formed north of Fiji and strengthened, though it accelerated southwards and became extratropical on February 11.
 Another tropical disturbance also briefly existed from February 22 to 24.
-In the South-West Indian Ocean, Cyclone Faraji formed and rapidly intensified, being classified as a very intense tropical cyclone before becoming the strongest storm of the month as it strengthened into the first Category 5-equivalent tropical cyclone in the basin since Cyclone Fantala in 2016.
+In the South-West Indian Ocean, Cyclone Faraji formed and rapidly intensified, being classified as a very intense tropical cyclone before becoming the strongest storm of the month as it strengthened into the first Category 5-equivalent tropical cyclone in the basin since Cyclone Ambali in 2019.
 It also became the first very intense tropical cyclone recorded in the month of February.
 It then began to gradually weaken, dissipating on February 13.
 Another system formed on February 10 and made landfall on Mozambique before re-emerging back over water, and was given the name Guambe before reaching tropical cyclone status.
 In the Western Pacific, Tropical Storm Dujuan formed and became the basin's first named storm, bringing minor damage to the Philippines.
 In the South Atlantic, one system was unofficially monitored by NOAA, being given the unofficial designation of 01Q.
 However, the Brazilian Navy did not monitor the system.
 Another system formed near Rio Grande do Sul and was designated as a subtropical depression by the Brazilian Navy.